stefan-kolb/aoc-mgx-format/specification/body/Actions/0x69 (Wall).md

 ## Description

 *:command*
-The command identifier for the action attack will always be `0x69`.
+The command identifier for the action will always be `0x69`.

 *:selected_count*